boazbk/tcs/lec_08_uncomputability.md

 Translating the above Python code to NAND-RAM is truly straightforward.
-The only issue is that NAND-RAM doesn't have the _dictionary_ data structure built in, which we have used above to store the transition function `T`.
+The only issue is that NAND-RAM doesn't have the _dictionary_ data structure built in, which we have used above to store the transition function `δ`.
 However,  we can represent a dictionary $D$ of the form $\{ key_0:val_0 , \ldots, key_{m-1}:val_{m-1} \}$   as simply a list of pairs.
 To compute $D[k]$ we can scan over all the pairs until we find one of the form $(k,v)$ in which case we return $v$.
 Similarly we scan the list to update the dictionary with a new value, either modifying it or appending the pair $(key,val)$  at the end.